maikelthedev/maikeldotuk.github.io/pages/cv.md

 #### Foreseeing the difficulty of starting university after a long break from academia and considering it was the first time I studied in English, I saved enough money to spend the entire first year job-free 100% focused in my studies and that's what I did.

 ### Call Centre Agent (Inbound calls)
+<small><span style="color:orange">How did I find it?</span> A friend who worked there told me they were looking for people.
+It took barely 3 days between the saunas to signing a contract in the call centre.
+This friend made 500 pounds from my employment. </small>

 *A Company Who rents Cars* .
 April to September 2013.
 Manchester
 - Receiving phone calls from customers to book rental cars from anywhere in the world.
 - Attending customers from both Spanish spoken and English market.